slothlife07/masterthesis/README.md

 # masterthesis
 The workspace contains all relevant information of my Master thesis: "Introducing Bayesian Regression Methods to Dutch Election Forecasting".

-The data set used for the analysis is an aggregation of solely open-source data.
-The File [Inser file name] summarizes all sources and for which data they were used.
-Furher, [insert file name] contains the code to create the final data set.
-- Code Baseline Models
-- Code set up model & validation
-- Application to 2021

 # Structure Repisotory
-1. Data cleaning for auxiliary variables
-2. Model Code
-3. Baseline models code
-4. Results / Validation / Plots
-5. (Main) Raw data
-6. Data index of origin
+The repository contains:
+1. *raw election data* - csv files with european and national election results in the netherlands since 1959
+2. *raw data other* - csv for some of the auxiliary variables, overview of provinces and the history of cabinets
+3. *data set* - data set used for the analysis and was created by the author based on solely open-source data and the combined election results
+4. *model development* - codes for the complete data preparation & cleaning process as well as the final code used for the predictions
+5. *plots* - code for all plots used in the analysis